EntySec/EntySec-Blog/_posts/2026-01-05-http-reverse-shell.md

 The result is not invisibility, but *silence*.
 There is less to observe, less to fingerprint, and less to reason about.
 In modern defense, absence is often more powerful than obfuscation.

-This is memory discipline not as an optimization—but as a strategy.
+This is memory discipline not as an optimization — but as a strategy.

 ## 9. Detection from the Defender’s Perspective